How flavored and menthol tobacco products impact specific populations

 - Preference for menthol cigarettes among MN high school students who smoke has more than doubled since 2000.

 - Studies show that the tobacco industry has manipulated menthol levels in its products to broaden youth appeal.

 - Tobacco companies target youth at music festivals and by handing out vouchers at concerts, bars and convenience stores.

-- There are more tobacco retailers near school in low-income areas than in other areas
+- There are more tobacco retailers near a school in low-income areas than in other areas.

 - Individuals with mental illness account for 46% of cigarettes sold in the U.S.

 - Persons with mental illness or substance use disorders consume about 40% of the US tobacco market.

 - People with substance use disorders who smoke are much more likely to die from their tobacco use than from their drug or alcohol addiction.